Chunyu-Lin-bjtu/autoware-wiki/Source-Build.md

 ### DNN-based nodes

-Several DNN-based nodes, such as RCNN, SSD, and Yolo, are not automatically built.
+Some DNN-based nodes, such as SSD, are not automatically built.

 To build these nodes please follow the respective node's README [SSD](https://github.com/CPFL/Autoware/tree/master/ros/src/computing/perception/detection/vision_detector/packages/vision_ssd_detect/README.md)
 **Darknet** is now included in Autoware perception.

-Also be careful when changing files under `ros/src/sensing/drivers/lidar/packages/velodyne`.
-There is **subtree**.
-The original repository is [here](https://github.com/CPFL/velodyne).
-If you change those files from this repository, you must use **git subtree push**.
-(Please never change and push code if you don't understand `git subtree` well).

 ### How to start